duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

-* you should memoize with `return @current_isp if defined? @current_isp` instead of `@current_isp ||= blabla; return @current_isp` since it handles `false` value as well (it will not rerun the check if @current_isp = false)
+* you should memoize with `return @current_isp if defined? @current_isp` instead of `@current_isp ||= blabla; return @current_isp` since it handles `false` value as well (it will not rerun the check if @current_isp = false) NOTE Do not memoize has_belongs to items since it could change while you are using it...
 * when you iterate over some hashes you can assign variables with `name:`

   ~~~